 This Annual Report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, that involve substantial risks and uncertainties.
 The forward-looking statements are contained principally in Part I, Item 4.B "Business Overview," Part I, Item 3.D.
-"Risk Factors," and Part I, Item 5."
-"Operating and Financial Review and Prospects," built are also contained elsewhere in this Annual Report.
-In some cases, you can identify forward-looking statements by the words "may," "might," "would," "would," "should," "expect," "intend," "plan," "objective," "anticipate," believe," "estimate," "predict," "potential," continue" and "ongoing," or the negative of these terminology intended to identify statements about the future.
+"Risk Factors," and Part I, Item 5.
+"Operating and Financial Review and Prospects," but are also contained elsewhere in this Annual Report.
+In some cases, you can identify forward-looking statements by the words "may," "might," "will," "could," "would," "should," "expect," "intend," "plan," "objective," "anticipate," "believe," "estimate," "predict," "potential," "continue" and "ongoing," or the negative of these terms, or other comparable terminology intended to identify statements about the future.
 These statements involve known and unknown risks, uncertainties and other important factors that may cause our actual results, levels of activity, performance or achievements to be materially different from the information expressed or implied by these forward-looking statements.
 The forward-looking statements contained in this Annual Report are based upon information available to us as of the date of this Annual Report and, while we believe we have a reasonable basis for each forward-looking statement contained this Annual Report, we caution you that these statements are based on a combination of facts and factors currently known by us and our expectations of the future, about which we cannot be certain.

 By their nature, forward-looking statements involve risks and uncertainties because they relate to events, competitive dynamics and industry change, and depend on economic circumstances that may or may not occur in the future or may occur on longer or shorter timelines than anticipated.
-Although we believe that we have a reasonable basis for each forward-looking statement contained in this Annual Report, we caution you that forward-looking statements are subject to risks and uncertainties that are in some cases beyond our control.
+Although we believe that we have a reasonable basis for each forward-looking statement contained in this Annual Report, we caution you that forward-looking statements are not guarantees of future performance and involve known and unknown risks, uncertainties and other factors that are in some cases beyond our control.
 All of our forward-looking statements are subject to risks and uncertainties that may cause our actual results to differ materially from our expectations.
 These forward-looking statements include, without limitation, statements about the following: